R-Rothrock/R-Rothrock/README.md

 I usually program _Python_ (I know it best) but I use _C++_ when _Python_ is unnecessary and I use shell scripts for automation projects every now and then.
 I also know a decent amount of _Sqlite_, but never use it.
-I'm learning the _Rust_ programming language due to it's modernity and package manager.
 I'm currently a freshman in highschool.

 ---